Terms And Conditions

 - Director’s intention (Why do you want to tell the story);

-- Script (optional) it is not necessary to have a script for the project to be considered by the Lodge, however if one is already written, a copy may be submitted in English or Arabic.
+- Script (optional) it is not necessary to have a script for the project to be considered by the FEATURE FILMS PROGRAM, however if one is already written, a copy may be submitted in English.
 If a project is selected, during the initial stages of the program, participants will work in treatment form so make sure that your treatment is a good reflection of your script if you already have one.